 Chalice Prayer Team

 Chalice is a group of parishioners and clergy praying for whatever is in the hearts and minds of the people of St. Paul’s.
 Each Sunday evening the prayers of the people from Sunday’s Mass are emailed to the team to pray for throughout the week.
 Needs that arise during the week may also be added to the prayer list.
+If you have a specific prayer that you would like to add, fill out this form here.
 What matters most is that the parish, its concerns, and thanksgivings are being held in prayer day after day.
 Members generally find the practice to be a fulfilling part of their own spiritual growth, and a simple yet profound way to support the parish.
-For additional information or to add a request to the list, contact Laura Saunders.

 The ancient chanted liturgy known as Benediction (meaning “Blessing”) is a service which often concludes another service (Evensong, for instance) and in which the Blessed Sacrament is exposed in a monstrance or on the altar surrounded by candles.
 At the end of the service, which includes the singing of hymns and a time of silence in contemplation of the Word made flesh, a priest takes the monstrance and makes the sign of the cross with it over the people.